masterFlippy/blog/cdk_gql/README.md

     // Returning the users
     return users.items;
   } catch (error) {
-    // Returning an error if one was caught. return {
+    // Throwing an error if one was caught. throw error;
-      statusCode: 500,
-      body: JSON.stringify(error),
-    };
   }
 };